Henbury railway station: Future

 Improved services on the Severn Beach Line are called for as part of the MetroWest scheme, a rail transport plan which aims to enhance transport capacity in the Bristol area.
 It has been suggested that Henbury railway station be reopened as part of the scheme, with the possibility of services running from Bristol Temple Meads to via and Henbury.
 The Metro scheme was given the go-ahead in July 2012 as part of the City Deal, whereby local councils would be given greater control over money by the government.

 In January 2018, it was revealed that the reopened station would be on a new site rather than the former site (referred to as Henbury West) due to high costs.
 The opening date was pencilled in for May 2021, but has been delayed.
 The new station will be located close to the A4018 with access by foot, cycle, bus and car.
 It will link in with the Fishpool Hill development proposed by Persimmon, and will be served by an hourly service between Henbury and Bristol Temple Meads.
-It will be an unstaffed terminus station with one platform and trains will travel eastbound towards Bristol Temple Meads via Filton Abbey Wood, with new stations at North Filton and Ashley Down.
+It will be an unstaffed terminus station with one platform and trains will travel eastbound towards Bristol Temple Meads via Filton Abbey Wood, with new stations at North Filton (now to be Bristol Brabazon) and Ashley Down.

-Planning permission for the new station, which is expected to open in 2026, was applied for on 21 August 2023.
+Planning permission for the new station was applied for on 21 August 2023 and granted in October 2025, at which time the station was expected to open in 2028.